SID-KAUSHIK09/Project_Ledger/README.md

 # Zopsmart's Project Ledger

-Welcome to Zopsmart's Project Ledger, a CRUD API built in GoFr, an opinionated microservice development framework based on the Go language.
+Zopsmart's Project Ledger is a CRUD API built in GoFr, an opinionated microservice development framework based on the Go language.
 This API is designed to manage projects at Zopsmart, handling project names, types, and status, providing essential CRUD operations.

 ## API Overview